Securing Adobe Flash Player

 Adobe Flash Player can be used for accessing web cameras and microphones connected to your computer, store cookies, supercookies and data on your computer's hard drive, and even upload content to other users.
 Therefore it is important to set Adobe Flash Player settings to safest possible - you probably know how often critical security bugs are found in the Flash Player.

 Adobe Flash Player is already built into Internet Explorer 10 and 11 in Windows 8 and 8.1.

-Google Chrome has a special "pepper" version of Flash Player and its settings can be changed only at this Macromedia web page.
+Google Chrome has a special "pepper" (PPAPI) version of Flash Player and its settings can be changed only at this Macromedia web page.
 Despite looking a bit different, its settings are pretty much the same as described in this tutorial.

 First, please make sure you are running the latest version of Adobe Flash Player by visiting Browser and Plug-in Check page.
 This is your first step to more secure configuration!